-The Chief Judge of the Provincial Court issued a Notice to the Profession setting out available mediation options in the South Peace Region of the province to resolve family law disputes, and outlining the process involved with respect to the Northern Navigator program.
+The Chief Judge of the Provincial Court issued a Notice to the Profession setting out available mediation options in the South Peace Region of the province to resolve family law disputes, and outlining the process involved with respect to the Northern Navigator.

 At the beginning, concerns were raised about compelling parties to participate in and possibly pay for mediation, screening for violence, ensuring adequate financial disclosure, and possible interference with the solicitor/client relationship.
-The Court has been advised that an evaluation of this program is underway, and the Court will receive a copy once it is completed.
+The Court has been advised that an evaluation of the Northern Navigator is underway, and the Court will receive a copy once it is completed.

 What about violence?